MxSxC1/MxSxC1Warning/README.md

 #USE A VM OR ANOTHER MACHINE

-#NEVER RUN AS ADMIN USER (TO START WITH) YOU SHOULD ALWAYS HAVE A LOCAL USER ANYWAY FOR "EVERYTHING ELSE"
+#NEVER RUN AS ADMIN USER (TO START WITH) YOU SHOULD ALWAYS HAVE A LOCAL USER ANYWAY FOR "EVERYTHING ELSE".
+AND WHEN THAT WARNING POPS UP ASKING FOR ADMIN, THINK LONG AND HARD, CHECK THE PROPERTIES, CHECK THE CETIFICATE.

 #TURN OFF YOUR INTERNET WHILE TESTING, AND USE FIREWALLX.
-WOLVERINE AND FIRSTRECON TO SEE WHAT IT IS DOING
+WOLVERINE AND FIRSTRECON, OR WIRESHARK, TO SEE WHAT IT IS DOING...OR TRYING TO DO.

 #USE WIRESHARK AND OUR NETWORK MONITOR WHEN YOU TURN INTERNET ON